pixelpainter/comfyui-mute-bypass-by-ID/README.md

 # comfyui-mute-bypass-by-ID
 This pack includes 4 custom nodes:

 Mute/Bypass (2 nodes): Can be used standalone or promoted to subgraph widgets.
-They support targeting nested nodes by ID, even handling duplicate IDs correctly.
+They support targeting nested nodes by ID, even handling duplicate IDs in different Subgraphs correctly.

-A/B Switch (2 nodes): Toggles between two target IDs (activating A mutes B, and activating B mutes A).
+A/B Switch (2 nodes): Toggles between two target IDs (activating A mutes/bypasses B, and activating B mutes/bypasses A).
 Includes a standard and a multi-switch variant.

-These nodes were made with love for personal use, but if you like this node set?
-Feel free to buy me a coffee to keep me up late <a href="https://buymeacoffee.com/pixelpainter">buymeacoffee/pixelpainter</a>
+These nodes were made with love for personal use, but if you like this node set, feel free to buy me a coffee to help me stay me up late lol 😂 <a href="https://buymeacoffee.com/pixelpainter">buymeacoffee/pixelpainter</a>

 **12/29/2025**
 **Major Version Update V2.0.0**